A 4-day Itinerary in Perth

 The tower is surrounded by ceramic tiles designed by school kids around Western Australia and contains an observation deck on the 6th floor that enjoys peerless bird’s eye views over the Swan River.

-We also visited the nearby London Court (which we spent quite a lot of time in the area in the evening); this is an open-roofed historic shopping arcade located in Perth’s CBD which was built in 1937.
+We spent some time at the nearby London Court (which we spent quite a lot of time in the area in evening); this is an open-roofed historic shopping arcade located in Perth’s CBD which was built in 1937.
 It was wonderful that these historic buildings are still well-protected within the hustle and bustle of the busy St George Terrace.

 This is a new addition to the city.
 The Matagarup Bridge is a pedestrian bridge across the Swan River, and it’s a landmark of Perth since it was completed in 2018.
 This is another bridge in Australia that visitors can climb, too!
 Zip+Climb took over the operation and climbers can walk upon the steep 314 steps to the top of the wave-like arch (73 meters high) that holds the bridge in place.
 The entire experience is faster – that takes about 90 minutes.
 If you are interested in climbing a bridge, check out The Few Only Bridge Climbs in the World, too!